siteorigin/siteorigin-unwind/readme.txt

 == Changelog ==

+= 1.5.0 - 07 November 2019 =
+* Excluded the logo from LiteSpeed Cache, Smush and Jetpack lazy loading.
+* Removed heading tag clearing.
+* Various changes and refactoring to ensure that menu contents are always vertically centered.
+If `header-1/2/3/4.php` are included in your child theme, they should be updated to reflect the changes made in this release.

 = 1.4.7 - 22 October 2019 =
 * Improved Jetpack related posts conditional.
 * Changed footer copyright text separators to hyphens.